harpekar/SmokejumperUAV-UserCode/README.md

 To install dependancies for the drone communication use the following commands:

 <b>sudo apt-get update    #Update the list of packages in the software center
-sudo apt-get install screen python-wxgtk2.8 python-matplotlib python-opencv python-pip python-numpy python-dev libxml2-dev libxslt-dev sudo pip install future sudo pip install pymavlink sudo pip install mavproxy sudo pip install dronekit
+-sudo apt-get install screen python-wxgtk2.8 python-matplotlib python-opencv python-pip python-numpy python-dev libxml2-dev libxslt-dev
+-sudo pip install future
+-sudo pip install pymavlink
+-sudo pip install mavproxy
+-sudo pip install dronekit
 </b>

 if you don't have pip installed on the Rpi use
-<b>sudo apt-get install python-pip python-dev</b>
+<b>-sudo apt-get install python-pip python-dev</b>